ckprod/table-sort/README.md

 ###Description

-table-sort is one of the smallest javascript component out on the web (if not the smallest) which adds basic functionality to html tables: sorting.
+table-sort is one of the smallest javascript component out on the web which adds basic functionality to html tables: sorting.
 It is completely independent from other javascript libraries but should work side-by-side with libraries like jQuery, etc.

 Any html tables which have at least one tr tag can be used (a thead or tbody tag is not mandatory), e.g.